dgoetsch/gif-ascii/README.md

 Downloads arbitrary gifs from a url, transforms them to ascii, saves them in a db.

+Note: not all gifs work, I went through a whole bunch  of batman gifs that caused mysterious array out of bounds exceptions.
+I'm sure its something I should  be handling better.

 ### Required Software
 * Java 11
 * [sbt](http://www.scala-sbt.org/download.html)